Occupational Therapy (OT) is a holistic approach to supporting clients to participate in all aspects of their lives.

 Occupational Therapy sessions are provided in-clinic and online to support parents to be present during the appointment.
 Our philosophy is that by supporting parents to be active in the therapy process, they can learn the tools to support their child in everyday life, reducing the need for long-term therapy sessions, for some individuals.

 Yes!
-We offer online sessions and provide Telehealth-based appointments for families via an online video platform.
-Both Occupational Therapy sessions and Movement-based home program sessions are available for online sessions.
+We offer online sessions and provide Telehealth-based appointments for families via a secure online platform.